The documentation you're currently reading is for version 3.0.0. Click here to view documentation for the latest stable version.

 What is a Pack?¶

-Pack is the unit of deployment for integrations and automations that extend BWC.
+A “pack” is the unit of deployment for integrations and automations that extend EWC.
 Typically a pack is organized along service or product boundaries e.g. AWS, Docker, Sensu etc. A pack can contain Actions, Workflows, Rules, Sensors, and Aliases.
-StackStorm content is always part of a pack, so it’s important to understand how to create packs and work with them.
+EWC content is always part of a pack, so it’s important to understand how to create packs and work with them.

-Some packs extend BWC to integrate it with external systems — like AWS, GitHub, or JIRA.
+Some packs extend EWC to integrate it with external systems — like AWS, GitHub, or JIRA.
 We call them “integration packs”.
-Some packs capture automation patterns — they contain workflows, rules, and actions for a specific automation process — like st2 demo pack.
+Some packs capture automation patterns — they contain workflows, rules, and actions for a specific automation process — like the st2 demo pack.
 We call them “automation packs”.
-This naming is mostly a convention: StackStorm makes no distinction between the two.
+This naming is mostly a convention: EWC itself makes no distinction between the two.

-Integration packs can be shared and reused by anyone who uses a service the pack is meant for, and you will find a lot of those on StackStorm Exchange.
-Automation packs are often very specific and have little use outside of a particular team or company; they are usually shared internally.
+Integration packs can be shared and reused by anyone who uses the service that pack is built for.
+You can find many examples of these at the StackStorm Exchange.
+Automation packs are often very site-specific and have little use outside of a particular team or company; they are usually shared internally.

 st2 pack <...> commands: